iFAQ: Ministry of Education

 Teaching as a Career

-If you possess strong content knowledge in the subject(s) you wish to teach, a keen interest in teaching, good personal attributes and values, and the ability to communicate and relate to the young, we welcome you to join the Education Service.
+You should have strong content knowledge in the subject(s) you wish to teach, a keen interest in teaching, good personal attributes and values, good communication skills and the ability to relate to the young.
+You must also meet the National Institute of Education's entry requirements for the teacher training programme.

 To register for the Scheme for Relief Educators (SRE), you must meet one of the following criteria:

-Graduate with a degree obtained on campus basis; or
+Possess a degree obtained on an on-campus basis; or

-Undergraduate currently pursuing a degree on campus basis.
+Currently an undergraduate pursuing a degree on an on-campus basis.

 Possess a diploma from a local polytechnic, NAFA or LaSalle College of Arts; or